 Know the airline baggage fees before you buy a ticket

-All price quotes are exclusive of any loyalty affiliation, such as being a member of a an airline affinity club or having the carrier’s preferred credit card.
+Keep in mind that all price quotes are exclusive of any loyalty affiliation, such as being a member of an airline affinity club or having the carrier’s preferred credit card.

 |Airline||1st checked bag

 ||2nd checked bag||3rd checked bag||Free personal item and carry-on requirements*|